C0dingM0nk3y/investment-simulator/README.md

 # investment-simulator

 _version 1.0_: pre-release for testing.
-UI and UX will be improved on a later stage.
+UI and UX will be improved on a later stage. \
+\
+Available as a webtool at the address: https://codingmonkey.shinyapps.io/investment-simulator_v1/

 ***